DonTseTse/sendmail2mailgun/README.md

 log analytics.
 Likewise, in case several Mailgun API accounts are (re)used accross the different configuration files, these may stored in dedicated files and addressed by name.

-Every configuration file type is explained in detail below, templates may be found here.
+Every configuration file type is explained in detail below, templates may be found [here](../blob/master/configuration_templates)

 ### Global configuration
 Variable definitions: